Pylons/pyramid_cookbook/docs/pylons/static.rst

   pointing to other subdirectories or files instead.
 This is called "overriding assets" in the Pyramid manual.

-It has the following disadvantages compared to Pyramid:
+It has the following disadvantages compared to Pylons:

 * Static URLs have the prefix "/static".
 * It can't serve top-level file URLs such as "/robots.txt" and "/favicon.ico".